How do I create a form with PHP?

-Note: The following piece of code is only an example of how the form could be used.
+Note: The code used in this guide is only an example of how the form could be used.

-Make corrections to the different fields to match your website.
+Adjust the different fields and email addresses to match your website.

-- Step 1 - Add the code for the form to the PHP file
+- Step 1 - Add the form code to the PHP file

-- Step 3 - Save the changes and upload the PHP file
+- Step 3 - Save and upload the changes

 - Step 4 - Test the form

-Step 1 - Add the code for the form to the PHP file
+Step 1 - Add the form code to the PHP file

 -